wp-plugins/powerpress/readme.txt

  You may however access your Blubrry Statistics from within your WordPress dashboard.

- = How do you insert the player within a blog post? = You can insert the media player within yoru blog posts by using the WordPress shortcode feature.
-The shortcode for PowerPress is [powerpress] (all lowercase)
+ = How do you insert the player within a blog post? = You can insert the media player within your blog posts by using the WordPress shortcode feature.
+The shortcode for PowerPress is `[powerpress]` (all lowercase)

  You may use the shortcode to add a player to other media files (non episode files) by specifying the media url in the shortcode: [powerpress url="http://example.com/path/to/media.mp3"]